accelist/nextjs-starter/README.md

 ## `AppSettings` API

-[Next.js enables using `process.env` to read Environment Variables](https://nextjs.org/docs/basic-features/environment-variables), but it is not suitable for container-based deployment because the Environment Variables are burned during build-time (non-changeable).
+[Next.js allows using `process.env` to read Environment Variables](https://nextjs.org/docs/basic-features/environment-variables), but it is not suitable for container-based deployment because the Environment Variables are burned during build-time (non-changeable).

 This technique does not adhere to [The Twelve-Factor App](https://12factor.net/build-release-run) methodology: a release is defined as a combination of a build (i.e. Container) + a config (i.e. Environment Variables).